 Are there alternatives to coffee and tea that are better for my teeth?

-Yes, there are several alternatives that are gentler on your teeth, such as:
+Yes, several alternatives are gentler on your teeth, including herbal teas, green tea, milk, fruit juice, and detoxes.

 Are coffee and tea stains on teeth permanent?